Peter Morgan: 2012–present: Career expansion

-2020s

 On 15 November 2020, the fourth series of The Crown was released to critical acclaim.
-According to the review-aggregator Rotten Tomatoes, the series holds 96% critics' consensus making it the highest rated series out of the four so far.

-The season marks the introduction of Emma Corrin as Princess Diana and Morgan’s then girlfriend Gillian Anderson as British Prime Minister Margaret Thatcher, with Olivia Colman, Tobias Menzies, Helena Bonham Carter and Josh O'Connor reprising their roles as Queen Elizabeth II, Prince Philip, Princess Margaret and Prince Charles respectively.
+According to the review-aggregator Rotten Tomatoes, the series holds 95% critics' consensus making it the highest rated series out of the six in total.
+The season marks the introduction of Emma Corrin as Diana, Princess of Wales, and Morgan's then girlfriend Gillian Anderson as British Prime Minister Margaret Thatcher, with Colman, Menzies, Bonham Carter and Josh O'Connor reprising their roles as Queen Elizabeth II, Prince Philip, Princess Margaret and Prince Charles respectively.
 The fourth season was awarded the AFI Television Program of the Year for the fourth time in a row, four Golden Globes, including Best TV Series, a Critics' Choice Award for Best Drama, and 10 BAFTA nominations including Best Drama.
 In September 2021, the fourth season won in all 7 Emmys Drama Categories and earned Netflix its first major win in the history of the streaming giant (Best Drama), with Morgan receiving the award for Outstanding Writing.
 Prior to that, he received a WGA Award for Best Drama and a PGA Award for Outstanding Producer of Episodic Television, Drama for the fourth season.

-Season five of The Crown was released in November 2022 with season six proposed for 2023.
-Season six will be the last according to creator Peter Morgan.
-Imelda Staunton, Jonathan Pryce and Lesley Manville play the respective roles of Queen Elizabeth II, Prince Philip and Princess Margaret.
-Princess Diana is played by Elizabeth Debicki and Prince Charles is played by Dominic West.
+Season five of The Crown was released in November 2022 with the sixth and final season following in 2023.
+Imelda Staunton, Jonathan Pryce and Lesley Manville played the respective roles of Queen Elizabeth II, Prince Philip and Princess Margaret.
+Princess Diana and Prince Charles were played by Elizabeth Debicki and Dominic West.

-In May 2022 it was announced that Patriots, Morgan's first play since The Audience will preview at the Almeida Theatre in London from 2nd July with an opening night on 12th and performances until 20th August.
+In May 2022 it was announced that Patriots, Morgan's first play since The Audience would preview at the Almeida Theatre in London from 2 July with an opening night on 12th and performances until 20 August.
 Set during the 1991 fall of the Soviet Union, Patriots will follow a generation of oligarchs as they try to seize control of a new world.
-Tom Hollander will lead the cast as businessman Boris Berezovsky.
+Tom Hollander would lead the cast as businessman Boris Berezovsky.
 The cast also includes Will Keen as Vladimir Putin, Yolanda Kettle and Luke Thallon.
-Rupert Goold will direct.

-On 19th August 2022, after a successful run at the Almeida Theatre it was announced that Patriots will transfer to the Noel Coward Theatre in the West End from May 2023 for a 12-week run.
-Most of the original cast will reprise their role.
+Rupert Goold would direct.
+On 19 August 2022, after a successful run at the Almeida Theatre it was announced that Patriots would transfer to the Noël Coward Theatre in the West End from May 2023 for a 12-week run.
+Most of the original cast reprised their role.

+In January 2024, it was announced that Patriots would transfer to Broadway for a 12-week limited engagement.
+Michael Stuhlbarg starred as Berezovsky and Will Keen and Luke Thallon reprised their roles as Putin and Abramovich respectively.
+Lead producer of the Broadway production was Sonia Friedman.
+Previews began on 1 April 2024, with opening night on 22 April 2024 at the Ethel Barrymore Theater.
+The play closed on 23 June 2024.